codepr/webcrawler-from-scratch/chapter0/environment.md

-Personally I prefer to stick with lightweight and open-source editors, plus with the advent of LSP servers, every editor can easily provide almost IDE-level development experience, in case of go, beside `GoLand` and `IntelliJ` products, the list ultimately leads to two main choices:
+Personally I prefer to stick with lightweight and open-source editors, plus with the advent of LSP servers, every editor can easily provide almost IDE-level development experience, in case of go, beside `GoLand` of `JetBrains`, the list ultimately leads to two main choices:

 - `vim` (or `neovim`)
 - `vscode`